 The Word Habibi (حبيبي): How To Use It

-Today we are talking about how to use it, as well as some example phrases to practice.
+Today we are showing you exactly how to use it, as well as some useful phrases for practice.

 The Word Habibi (حبيبي): A Quick Background